You are here

 - Helps you obtain advice about internship or job searching.

 - Works best when you are being yourself.
 Genuinely seeking assistance and information can lead to positive results.

 Tell everyone you know you are interested in networking.
 You might be surprised by who is able to help you.
-Always be ready to make a contact.
+Always be ready to make contact.
 The easiest place to start networking may be with family, friends, neighbors and with the people they know.
-Others with whom to network include Career and Internship Services staff, faculty, coaches, alumni, members of associations or clubs, recruiters at job fairs, employers conducting information sessions on campus, classmates or acquaintances.
+Others with whom to the network include Career and Internship Services staff, faculty, coaches, alumni, members of associations or clubs, recruiters at job fairs, employers conducting information sessions on campus, classmates or acquaintances.
 Create and organize your contact list.
 Include contact information, where and when you met and what you will do to follow-up your initial contact.

 Contacts can be made in person, by phone, by email, or through social media.
 In all cases, present yourself professionally.
 Check your spelling, grammar, and punctuation in all written communication.